eduardobivis/laravelPassportOauth2/README.md

 - cd server && composer install && php artisan migrate --seed && php artisan passport:install && php artisan serve
 - go to http://localhost:8000 and login with the credentials "admin@gmail.com" and "password"
-- click on "Create Client" and create a client with name = "Client" and the Redirect Callback = "http://localhost:8001/callback"
+- click on "Create Client" and create a client with name = "Client" and the Redirect URL = "http://localhost:8001/callback"
 - go to "Show Clients"

 ## Client Set Up